microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

     ![Closed Bug](Images/resolvedbug.png)

-1. The commit and pull request information should now be visible under the **Development** tab in the Bug work item.
+1. The commit and pull request information should now be visible now with the click of the **GitHub** icon in the Bug workitem card.

     ![Commit Info](Images/commitinfo.png)